tidylang2026/tidylang2026.github.io/2_dataset_download.md

 ---

-**Note:** Dataset links will be activated closer to the challenge start date.
+**Note:** Evaluation Dataset links will be activated closer to the challenge start date.
 Please check back regularly for updates.